Discover Aichi, the "Kingdom of Manufacturing," through Museums

 Karakuri Exhibition Museum

 Ninth-generation Karakuri puppet craftsman Shobei Tamaya gives presentations and thorough lectures on the puppets daily, and on Saturdays and Sundays, he shows how they're made.
-It’s a great chance to see right before your eyes how the puppets move thanks to different mechanisms.
+It’s a great chance to see right before your eyes how the puppets move thanks to their different mechanisms.

-If you go west from Misono-za—a theater that hosts kabuki and other performances—you’ll find Misono Shopping Street.
-This street is lined with restaurants and tool shops that are popular with kabuki actors.
+Located west of Misono-za, a renowned theater known for hosting kabuki and other captivating performances, you will discover Misono Shopping Street.This street has restaurants and tool shops that are popular with kabuki actors.
 On the corner of this street stands a 12-meter-tall Karakuri installation.
-At set times each day, five Karakuri puppets appear in turn and begin a seven-minute play.
-The scene they perform is one from a famous kabuki play, "Shiranami Gonin Otoko" (Five Men of the White Waves).
+At designated times each day, a captivating spectacle unfolds as five Karakuri puppets take center stage one by one, engaging in a mesmerizing seven-minute play.
+The scene they enact derives from the famous kabuki masterpiece known as "Shiranami Gonin Otoko" (Five Men of the White Waves).

 *(1) 10:00 AM (2) 12:00 PM (3) 1:00 PM (4) 3:00 PM (5) 5:00 PM (Five times a day)